OGGM/oggm-standard-projections-csv-files/README.md

 We computed and show in the figures all GCMs and scenarios that are currently available at the OGGM cluster.
 However, you have to choose those scenarios that are suitable and representative for your study.
 [For example, you could select them after the method of Hausfather et al., 2022)](https://www.nature.com/articles/d41586-022-01192-2) or [aggregate them after their 2100 warming levels (e.g. as in Rounce et al., 2023)](https://doi.org/10.1126/science.abo1324).

 If you want `per-glacier` files, or other estimates than volume or area (e.g. the four components to compute glacier runoff, or the volume above sea-level), the non-aggregated raw oggm output files are here https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/.
-These files are further documented in [the README of that folder](https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/README), where it is also explained how to rerun the projections.
+These files are further documented in [README_extended_per_glacier_files.md](README_extended_per_glacier_files.md), where it is also explained how to rerun the projections.
 The aggregation from the raw files to the csv files was done via [notebooks/aggregate_csv_files_1.6.1.ipynb](notebooks/aggregate_csv_files_1.6.1.ipynb).

 ----
 If you want to use the aggregated or the raw per-glacier data, please cite the dataset via: